“Who am I? Why am I here?” *

 Where are you from?

 I have called 20 different cities (or bases) “home” and lived in 35 different houses/housing structures long enough to have mail delivered there.
-Clearly, the notion of a “permanent mailing address” is a stranger to me.
+Clearly, the notion of a “permanent mailing address” is one with which I am unfamiliar.
 The list, in order, so far, including move-backs:

 - 1954: Portales, NM

 - 1966: back to Lubbock, TX (2 different addresses)